 City Inn appealed, and the appeal court rejected the appeal.
 Having reviewed the authorities and the first instance court's analysis, the court said:

 “Where a situation exists in which two causes are operative, one being a relevant event and the other some other event for which the contractor is to be taken to be responsible, and neither of which could be described as the dominant cause, the claim for extension of time will not necessarily fail.
 In such a situation, which could, as a matter of language, be described as one of concurrent causes, in a broad sense, it will be open to the decision-maker, whether the architect, or other tribunal, approaching the issue in a fair and reasonable way, to apportion the delay in the completion of the works occasioned thereby as between the relevant event and the other event.”

 The idea that an architect, as decision maker, could apportion responsibility for delay between competing causes was widely seen as a departure from what had previously been considered an established principle: that the contractor is entitled to an extension of time for the whole of the concurrent delay period, regardless of its own responsibility for any of the delay.
-However, the decision affirmed the approach taken previously by the Scottish courts, in the 2004 Laing Management (Scotland) Ltd v John Doyle Construction Ltd case, although that case dealt with financial loss arising from different causes.
+However, the decision affirmed the approach taken previously by the Scottish courts in the 2004 Laing Management (Scotland) Ltd v John Doyle Construction Ltd case, although that case dealt with financial loss arising from different causes.